Brazil's President Jair Bolsonaro tests positive for coronavirus | DW | 07.07.2020

 Bolsonaro is 65-years-old, the age range considered by medical experts as a risk group.

-The president said that in the next few days, he will communicate via video conference from the official presidential residence, Alvorado Palace, in Brasilia.
+Bolsonaro said that in the next few days, he will communicate via video conference from the official presidential residence, Alvorado Palace, in Brasilia, adding that he would use assistants to sign documents.

+The president said he had also cleared his schedule for the week, cancelling planned trips to the states of Bahia and Minas Gerais.

+Since the beginning of the outbreak, Bolsonaro has minimized the risks of the virus, which has killed 65,000 people in Brazil and infected 1.6 million, initially calling it "a little flu."
+He has often appeared in public to shake hands with supporters and mingle with crowds, often without a face mask.